thatoddmailbox/mit-backup-tools/README.md

 * Confluence requires additional configuration (see service-specific notes below)
 * The scripts handle pagination and navigation automatically; don't click on anything in the browser window that comes up!!
 * Downloads are incremental - already downloaded content won't be re-downloaded.
 This means if a script crashes or get stuck, you can re-run it and it'll pick up where it left off.
+	* Please note: the algorithm is not super smart; it just looks if the PDF file exists.
+So if you, for example, lose internet connection halfway through, you should check that it hasn't tried to save an empty file. (since that would fool the incremental logic into not redownloading it)

 ### Service-specific notes